Anwar8/Blaze/notes/journal.md

 - [ ] Rewrite `exchange_interface_nodes_updated_ids` and `exchange_interface_nodes_nz_i` to reduce code redundancy.

 ## Journal
+### 19 July
+- Updated `check_convergence`.

+Need to move the test file for tpetra to `POC` and change its includes so it is a completely stand-alone cpp (from `Blaze` not `Trilinos`) file and build it with `Cmake`.
+Still could not compile the test `cpp`...I will figure it out later.
+I suspect, perhaps foolishly, that I might be able to get `Blaze` to compile regardless.

+Used `#ifndef WITH_MPI` as a railguard to prevent `BasicSolver` from causing compile trouble for now.
+I am having problemts with my complicated `CMakeLists.txt` files that are within many part of my project.
+I will need to address those issues specifically before proceeding.

 ### 18 July
 This is written on 19 July because I did not write anything on 18.
 - Added a function to calculate maximum number of contributions to the stiffness matrix: `GlobalMesh::find_max_num_stiffness_contributions`, and called it from `Model`.